buildbot/buildbot/master/docs/developer/database.rst

             earlier than the time at which it is merged into a repository monitored by Buildbot.

+    .. py:method:: getChanges(opts={})

+        :param opts: data query options
+        :returns: list of dictionaries via Deferred

+        Get a list of the changes, represented as dictionaries; changes are sorted, and paged using generic data query options

+    .. py:method:: getChangesCount(opts={})

+        :param opts: data query options
+        :returns: list of dictionaries via Deferred

+        Get the number changes, that the query option would return if no paging option where set

     .. py:method:: getLatestChangeid()

         :returns: changeid via Deferred